 For frequently asked questions on a raw food diet, please visit our Raw FAQ page.

 Tail Blazers believes that animals deserve to be lovingly thought out and placed, and should not be an impulse buy!
 Puppy mills are often the source for pet sales in pet stores, and puppy mill conditions are very often inhumane and unacceptable.
+Tail Blazers has always been a big supporter of rescue and ethical breeders and it is safe to say that you have never, and will never, see pets of ANY kind for sale in any Tail Blazers store!

 A suitably sized/shaped raw meaty bone or chicken neck can be perfectly safe and great for oral health.
 Always supervise your pet when chewing bones, and never cook them as the cooking process can make them more brittle and more prone to splintering.